The 'Ah…' Before it is Named

-Short reflections exploring everyday experience — and the small spaces of ease that can appear when we pause long enough to notice.
+Short reflections on everyday experience, curious meanderings, and the small spaces of ease that can appear when we pause long enough to notice.

-There is no order or sequence to these small essays and poetic explorations.
+There is no order or sequence to this mix of small essays wandering the paths of curiosity, poetic inclination, and observation.
 Each can be read in any order you choose — or feel inclined to follow.

 A reflection on how Wabi and Sabi traveled from humble, unflattering origins through the Japanese tea ceremony to become a contemporary aesthetic — and the core ideas that may have been smoothed over.